malagoni/WhatsAppToDiscord/docs/commands.md

 - Example: `autoSaveInterval 60`

 ## lastMessageStorage
-Changes the last message storage size to the number provide.
-Last message storage size determines the number of last messages you can reply to.
-A value of 1000 would mean, you can react or reply to last 1000 messages received or sent.
+Changes the last message storage size to the number provided.
+This determines how many recent messages you can edit, delete, react to, or reply to.
+A value of 1000 would mean you can interact with the last 1000 messages received or sent.
 - Format: `lastMessageStorage <size>`
 - Example: `lastMessageStorage 1000`